Contact us to see

-In preparation for step 5 your Psychologist with teach you strategies to reduce your anxiety to a more manageable level.
+In preparation for step 5 your Therapist with teach you strategies to reduce your anxiety to a more manageable level.

-You will then work with your Psychologist to build up your self-esteem and confidence to speed your recovery and protect you against future relapse of symptoms.
+You will then work with your Therapist to build up your self-esteem and confidence to speed your recovery and protect you against future relapse of symptoms.

 Click/Tap the thumbnails for a larger image

-All of our Psychologists offer counselling for Panic Attacks, click here to view the team.
+All of our Therapists offer counselling for Panic Attacks, click here to view the team.

 What causes Panic Attacks/Panic Disorder?

 After experiencing an initial attack (usually triggered by high levels of stress), panic attacks will develop into a Panic Disorder if an individual becomes so fearful of experiencing another attack that they become hyper vigilant of physiological changes in their body, interpreting benign shifts (such as increased heart rate, shortness of breath, dizziness due to exercise, getting up to quickly, and drinking coffee) as signs of another attack.
 The factors that place someone at risk of making these misinterpretations are a combination of catastrophic thinking patterns (a person tends to make the worst case scenario into the reality) and early experiences where they have learnt that they are at risk and ill-equipped to deal with that risk (for more information see our Anxiety Page).

 What is the treatment for Panic Attacks/Panic Disorder?